adalbertdb/adalbertdb/README.md

 **Chief Urban Friction Elimination Officer** at Aparcaloo leading a task force of 4 engineers solving the deeply underestimated problem of finding a parking spot in the Mediterranean coast.
 104 strategic early adopters pre-committed.
 All of them know where I live.
+Learn more at [Aparcaloo.com](aparcaloo.com)

 **Director of Emotional Dependency Systems** at SofIA, virgin builds his gf instead of going out.
 All the commodities of an AI but with all the inconveniences of a real girl.
 Get ghosted simulator.
 Multi-tenant architecture, Mem0 memory layer, Groq/Llama routing, BullMQ job queues.
 Broke up with her for now.
 See below.